SK1Y101/sk1y101.github.io/_unlisted/TransitProjectPaper.md

     </div>
 </div>
 <div class="caption">
-    <fig>[{{ TTVClasses }}]</fig> Three classes of TTV cause, from left to right, are interior perturbation, exterior perturbation, and combined (or boundary) perturbation.
+    **Figure {{ TTVClasses }}.** Three classes of TTV cause, from left to right, are interior perturbation, exterior perturbation, and combined (or boundary) perturbation.
 The classes each represent a subtly different way of describing TTV, and the form of each model reflects the different approximations and approaches made.
 </div>

 #### Interior perturbation